 More than it is a Sleep Spice, nutmeg is a Spice of Dreams.

-In low doses, it produces an inebriation which feels like a combination of alcohol intoxication and cannabis “high.”
+In low doses, it produces an inebriation that feels like a combination of alcohol intoxication and cannabis “high.”
 Indeed, the spice is often used as a cannabis substitute by people who are unable to procure marijuana, such as kids and prison inmates.

 In higher doses, the effects may include laughter, emotion enhancement, confusion, depersonalization, time distortion, disorientation, and visual, auditory, and tactile hallucinations (including double or blurry vision, full-fledged visions, and a perception of bodily heaviness).
 Sensations of floating, disturbances of the body schemata, shamanic journeys, and even out-of-body experiences have been reported under the influence of this magical spice.